 As this is an intricate and detailed surgery, it is imperative to be treated by an experienced board-certified dermatologist with specialized Mohs training.
 Dr. Dietert completed a Mohs surgery fellowship following her dermatology residency.
 During a fellowship, all Mohs surgeons are also trained in wound reconstruction techniques once the skin cancer has been removed.
 In addition, our practice includes an on-site plastic surgery center should a consultation be needed.

 The day of surgery, the area will be numbed using a local anesthetic.
 The visible portion of skin cancer is then surgically removed with a small margin.
 This removal is done in a specific fashion to ensure the entire under-surface and skin edges will be examined microscopically.
 The tissue is then processed in the lab to prepare microscope slides.
 The surgeon then reviews the tissue under the microscope to identify if and where residual tumor remains.
 This is drawn onto a map that coordinates with tumor location on the patient.
 Subsequently, the process is repeated until there are no more cancer cells present.

 Once the skin cancer is removed, repair options will then discussed to determine how to best manage your wound.
 Certain areas may be allowed to heal on their own.
 Smaller wounds can usually be closed side-to-side with sutures.
-Larger wounds may require a skin graft of flap.
-Under certain circumstances, a Plastic or Oculoplastic surgeon will help assist in closure.
+Larger wounds may require a skin graft or flap.
+Under certain circumstances, a plastic or an oculoplastic surgeon will help assist in the closure.
 If required, this is usually planned for ahead of time to coordinate with the Plastic surgeon.